asc-csa/Alouette_ISIS_extract/README.md

 **There are important details about the historical context of the Alouette-1 mission and its data.
 You will benefit from reading:**

 - [**Alouette-1 – A History of The Data from Canada’s First Satellite Over 60 Years (Naidoo, 2023)**](https://github.com/asc-csa/Alouette_extract/blob/working/documentation/Alouette-1%20-%20A%20History%20of%20The%20Data%20from%20Canadas%20First%20Satellite%20Over%2060%20Years.pdf)
-	- A historical account of Alouette-1's data from early design decisions, to how the data was first recorded, to the data restoration efforts of today.
+	- A historical account of Alouette-1's data from early design decisions that affected the data, to how the data was first recorded, to the data restoration efforts of today.

 - [**Alouette-1 - 2017 Data Restoration (Lessard, 2017**)](https://github.com/asc-csa/Alouette_extract/blob/working/documentation/Alouette-1%20-%202017%20Data%20Restoration.pdf)
 	- Initial documentation of the CSA's 35 mm film mass digitization effort, that started in 2017.